henryng24/oldblog/about.md

 permalink: /about/
 ---

-An full stack software engineer and entrepreneur, Henry is passionate about scalable technology that makes a difference in our lives.
+Henry is a full stack software engineer and budding entrepreneur.
+He is passionate about scalable technology that makes a difference in our lives.
+He loves to meet new people so don't be shy!

 ### Contact me